 Design Process Summary

-Taking user needs and technology constraints into consideration, I discuss the different experience design artifacts I use.
+Taking user needs and technology constraints into consideration, I discuss different design artifacts and assets I use to create experiences.
 Depending on the scenario, I employ a combination of processes to achieve effective communication and quality design output.

-- Through my experience, I select the right deliverable and fidelity for the stage in a project
+- I support my teams having the right deliverable and fidelity at any stage in a project

 It starts somewhere

-Where to start and how to get there?
-This familiar question has been asked by many teams to the experience design team as they are rolled onto the project plan.
-I have begun projects at all stages and have repeatedly heard these questions, no matter what stage the project is in.
-Generally, the deliverables I will create to help the team visualize the end product are laid out at the beginning of the project.
-On a project, experience design inclusion fall within these phases:
+Where should a team start and how do they get there?
+This familiar question is asked by many teams to the experience design team as we are rolled onto a planned project.
+We begin projects at all stages and have repeatedly heard these questions, no matter what stage the project is in.
+Generally, the deliverables we create help project teams visualize the end product and are scoped near the beginning of the project.
+On a project, experience design inclusion falls within these phases:

 End of the project with short time and inflexible delivery